s-michelmann/semi_automatic_aligner/README_MFA.md

 This guide explains how to set up and use the Montreal Forced Aligner (MFA) with the semi_automatic_aligner GUI.

+MFA typically takes around a minute to process any alignments(despite the length of file), which is longer than some other methods, but it provides one of the most accurate alignment results available.
+This makes it an excellent choice when precision is important for your project.

 ## Installation

 ### Prerequisites